 NextJs Server Components Demo

 In this demo, we will be experimenting with the RSC and Concurrent features.
 By using NextJS Server components demo the NextJS project can be easily scaffolded using React 18 experimental features.

-We are usingas a source of data for this demo.
+We are using JSON placeholder as a source of data for this demo.

 In pages folder index.server.tsx is created to render the page on the server.

 Posts are fetched on the server using Posts. server.tsx component.
 The component is wrapped in a Suspense element allowing a fallback spinner to be shown whilst loading the server component.

 Its to be noted that Server components can render client components but it isn’t possible the other way around.
 That's why the Server component changes the structuring of ReactJS applications.
-The complete and running demo can be found.
+The complete and running demo can be found here.

 Server component will make it easier to render on component base rather than page basis in NextJs.